WassimMaj/team_MiaouMiaou/index.md

 {: .text-justify}

 But is it sigificant ?
-The chi-squared test showed a significant difference in political biases distribution ('<span style="color: deepskyblue">right</span> ', 'center', '<span style="color: lightcoral">left</span>') between all articles and those in the paths, with a statistic of 185.81 and a p-value near 0 (4.49 * 10^-41).
+The chi-squared test showed a significant difference in political biases distribution ('<span style="color: deepskyblue">right</span> ', 'center', '<span style="color: lightcoral">left</span>') between all articles and those in the paths, with a statistic of 185.81 and a p-value near 0 (4.49 • 10<sup>-42</sup>).
 Despite small percentage shifts, this low p-value implies a non-random bias distribution difference.
 The large sample size and consistent category distribution reinforce this statistical significance.
 The large sample size and consistent distribution across categories contribute to the high statistical significance of this difference.
 We will now focus on the link between a biased article and the next one.

 ### Does the bias of current article impact the next step in the path ?
 {: .text-justify}

-To answer that we are going to make the following analysis: We'll select a random article from within a player's path and identify its political bias.
+To answer that we are going to make the following analysis: **We'll select a random article from within a player's path and identify** its political bias.
 Then, we will investigate if the next articles chosen by the player tends to align with the same political bias.
 The key aspect of this analysis is to determine if there's a pattern where players consistently navigate to articles with similar biases, or if the transition from one article to the next reflects a distribution that roughly matches the overall proportions of biases present in our dataset, as represented by the solid line on our graph.
 {: .text-justify}

 {% include bias_n_3b3.html %}